Kumarmaanx/weather_report/README.md

 The system should support large datasets with multiple weather and air quality parameters.
 It should be capable of handling increasing data volumes over time without significant degradation in performance.
 ### 3.Maintainability:
 The system should be modular, with each function handling specific tasks such as preprocessing, training, and evaluation.
 It should allow easy modification of forecasting parameters like lookback_days and forecast_days.
+## PROPOSED METHODOLOGIES
+Data Preprocessing:
+Load and rename dataset columns.
+Fill missing values with the mean.
+Normalization using Min-Max scaling.
+### 2.Sequence Creation:
+Generate input-output sequences with a window size of 12 to predict the next value (one day ahead).
+### 3. Data Splitting:
+Split the dataset into training (70%) and testing (30%) sets for model evaluation.
+### 4.Model Definition:
+Build a Bidirectional LSTM model with two LSTM layers and a Dense output layer.
+Compile the model using the Adam optimizer and Mean Squared Error (MSE) loss function.
+### 5.Model Training:
+Train the model on the training set and validate on the testing set, plotting the loss curve.
+### 6.Predictions:
+Make predictions on the test set and inverse transform the results to the original scale.
+Generate a confusion matrix to evaluate classification performance.
+### 7.Future Predictions:
+Train the model on the entire dataset and predict the next 30 days, saving results to CSV files for further analysis.